TheGarvitGupta/Face-Identification/README.md

 The `requirements.txt` file contains much more than the strict requirements to run this app, but saves time to just install everything at once.

 ### Setup
-Run these scripts sequentialy.
+Run these scripts sequentially.
 You will need to appropriately edit these scripts to include the correct Face API subscription key, names, and images of the people.

 ```sh
 # Create a group